-This awesome look sports wild sponge twists with a low fade into the beard.
+This awesome look sports sponge twists with a low fade into the beard.
 The cut works for short to medium-length curls.

 #25: Drop Fade With Surgical Line for Medium-Length Curly Hair

-The drop fade and curls with the long surgical line on this cut makes it a masterpiece.
-If you have thick curls like this guy, give it a shot as it’s one of the hottest short haircuts for a black guy right now.
+The drop fade and curls with the long surgical line on this cut make it a masterpiece.
+If you have thick curls like this guy, give it a shot, as it’s one of the hottest short haircuts for a black guy right now.

 #26: Cornrow Dreads with Braided Bun